go-while/nntp-mongodb-storage/README.md

 ## MongoWorker_Delete

-The MongoWorker_Delete runs as a goroutine with concurrent execution capability.

-- MongoWorker_Delete is responsible for deleting articles from the specified MongoDB collection.
+MongoWorker_Delete is responsible for deleting articles from the specified MongoDB collection.

 - By using multiple MongoWorker_Delete instances concurrently (controlled by DelWorker), the system efficiently handles article deletions from the MongoDB database, particularly useful for large datasets or frequently changing data.